symelbak/e-commerce-app/README.md

   - Utilizes Tailwind CSS for responsive and modern styling
   - Integrates Sprite for payment processing and secure transactions

-This web application is designed to provide a seamless e-commerce experience for both buyers and sellers while offering robust admin support for managing the platform.

 ## Pages